ealmiras/customer_churn/README.md

 ## What is customer churn?
 Customer churn refers to customers who stop doing business with a company.

-In an e-commerce context, churn typically means a customer becomes inactive (e.g., no purchases for a defined period) or is labeled as churned in the dataset.
+In an e-commerce context, churn typically means a customer becomes inactive (e.g., no purchases) for a defined period of time.

-**For the purpose of this project the churn definition will be accepted as the prior.**

 ## Project goals
 - Understand the main drivers of churn through exploratory data analysis (EDA)
 - Build a baseline churn prediction model
-- Improve performance via feature engineering and model tuning
+- Improve performance via model comparison and decision threshold tuning
 - Produce an interpretable model and clear insights

 ## Dataset